roundups

 Pika

-Pika's interface is one of the most intuitive in the AI video space.
+Pika's interface is among the most intuitive in AI video.
 Quality is impressive for short clips (3-4 seconds).
-The catch: free credits are a one-time signup bonus and don't refresh.
+The catch: free credits are one-time only and don't refresh.

 Best free use case: Trying AI video generation for the first time to see if it fits your workflow before committing.